bgamari/squmfit/docs/index.rst

     >>> ys = 4 * np.exp(-xs / 400) + np.random.normal(scale=noise_std, size=xs.shape)

-To fit this we first define the model which we believes describes our data (or use one of the models provided in the :mod:`model-fit.models` module,
+To fit this we first define the model which we believes describes our data (or use one of the models provided in the :mod:`squmfit.models` module,

     >>> def exponential_model(t, amplitude, rate):